Virginia Struggles With Testing: 'There's Not Nearly Enough Supply'

 While the broader testing system is facing shortages across the state, there’s also problems with testing itself.

-Jill Shell had spent the weekend with some friends just before Northam issued the lockdown in late March.
+Jill Shell, a pseudonym used to protect their privacy, had spent the weekend with some friends just before Northam issued the lockdown in late March.
 And she soon found out those friends had recently spent time with people who had tested positive for the coronavirus back in New York.
 Already living with asthma, she started to experience breathing problems and went to the hospital to get tested.

 She went to Richmond’s VCU Medical Center Critical Care Hospital and was asked about exposure in a series of questions before being separated into one of two groups – those with respiratory or without respiratory problems.
 She was tested for the flu, had to wait for those results to come back negative, and then was tested for Covid-19.